- ICH GCP

 Time Frame: about 6 weeks after discharge from the hospital

-Performance of daily mental and physical activities that people do in the normal course of their lives measured with eight subscales that focus on the physical and mental health components producing normative scores (0-100, 100 = higher functional status)
+The SF36 measures performance of daily mental and physical activities that people do in the normal course of their lives measured with eight subscales that focus on the physical and mental health components producing normative scores (0-100, 100 = higher functional status).

 about 6 weeks after discharge from the hospital